eshangonemad/Weather-clock/README.md

-<h1>Weather-Clock ⛅</h1>
 Weather-Clock is an open source weather+clock Application that serves two main purposes

- 1. Allow users to see the time
+1. Allow users to see the date and time
- 2. See what day of the week it is
+2. See what the current weather is like
- 3. The weather
- 4. Aesthetics

 Unfortunately this Weather-Clock Application only works in the country of singapore as it makes use of the singapore government's free weather api

 ☁️⛅⛈️🌤️🌥️🌦️🌧️🌨️